Noise Levels in 98337, WA | Find Quiet Neighborhoods With Our Sound Map

 The EPA's 55 dBA outdoor reference level is a common benchmark for residential noise exposure, especially for activity interference, annoyance, and long-term community noise concerns.
 About 2,961 98337 residents, or 61.1%, live above that level.
 By land area, 60.8% of 98337 is above 55 dBA.

 Average noise levels for 98337 residents, grouped by direction from the center of 98337.
-Eastern 98337 carries the highest population-weighted average; Southern 98337 carries the lowest.
-Just 49% of residents in Southern 98337 live in blocks above the EPA's 55 dBA threshold, three-quarters of the share in Eastern 98337.
+The highest population-weighted average is in northwestern 98337; the lowest is in southwestern 98337, where just 45% of residents live in blocks above the EPA's 55 dBA threshold, roughly the same as the share in the loudest section.

 Normal conversation an arm’s length away